hytechclub/hytechclub.github.io/Fall2020FormerStudents.md

 - **Microphone or other audio equipment**
   - If students don't have a microphone attached to their computer, they can connect to audio via phone.

-**Applications are due Tuesday, September 22, 2020.** We will review all applications and consult with your former instructors to make sure we make the best decision for your learning path. **Students will receive notifications about our decision within 3-5 business days from submitting their application.** Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on September 29 or 30, depending on your course assignment.**
+**Applications are due Tuesday, September 22, 2020.** You will receive a confirmation notification via the e-mail address on your application within 3-5 business days after submitting an application.
+We will review all applications and consult with your former instructors to make sure we make the best decision for your learning path.
+Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on September 29 or 30, depending on your course assignment.**

 Applications are open to the public, and we encourage you to tell your friends & family about Virtual Hy-Tech Club.
 Please direct them to [www.hyland.com/techoutreach](https://hyland.com/techoutreach) for more information.